Investigators sort through tips as investigation into UI homicides drags on

 "As you can imagine there's hours and hours of video," Lanier said.

-While Moscow police have received significant support from other agencies like the FBI and Idaho State Police, managing the complex investigation "is still a daunting task," Lanier said.
+While Moscow police have received significant support from other agencies including the FBI and Idaho State Police, managing the complex investigation "is still a daunting task," Lanier said.

 That task is made more difficult by the rumors spreading far and wide on social media.